cyrilou242/hackathon-lux/README.md

 Normalize only real values?
 Rework one-hot encoding.
 Test other algorithms.
-Consider only some types of affinities (using the taxonomy of the activities) Tune  algorithms parameters.
+Consider/focus only some types of affinities (using the taxonomy of the activities) Tune  algorithms parameters.
 PCA before/after clustering.
 Run clustering on whole dataset, label the dataset with the results, run supervised algorithm to spot interesting features by clusters.
+Implement with sparse matrixes.
+Try a supervised approach: multilabel prediction based on other variables ? (like facebook) Try a supervised approach: one of the label based on affinities ? (like facebook)